The House resumed from February 5 consideration of the motion that Bill , be read the second time and referred to a committee, and of the amendment.

 Unfortunately, we have seen examples of employers that will resort to any measure to deter their employees from unionizing.

-What Bill C-525 does in effect is allows employers to know exactly when a union might be trying to organize a workplace union.
+What Bill C-525 does in effect is allow employers to know exactly when a union might be trying to organize a workplace union.
 Even though most employers act ethically to prevent unions from organizing, the point is that employers now have a powerful tool they did not have before to slow down or stop the union certification process.

 Prior Bill C-525, when federally regulated private sector workers wanted to organize in a particular workplace, if a majority of the employees signed union cards, they could go to the Canada Industrial Relations Board, show it the cards and the CIRB could certify them as the bargaining agent.
 This was the system from decades onwards.
 If less than a majority of employees signed union cards, but at least 35% did, certification could be done.